vivek1822/DevopsProject/README.md

     and there is a similar response in the browser tab

-8. Add redis as a pod.
-First create the yaml for the pod, then use kubectl to create the pod.
+8. First create the yaml for the pod, then use kubectl to create the pod.

     ```
     cat > dbpod.yaml